Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Universal Samples

 In our context, the probabilities $\boldsymbol{q}$ are not something we directly control but rather emerge as an artifact of applying a certain sampling scheme to a dataset with certain frequencies $\boldsymbol{w}$.
-We will explore the universal overhead of $\boldsymbol{q}$ we obtain when applying off-the-shelf schemes (see Section~\ref{offtheshelf:sec}) to $\Zipf$ frequencies and to our datasets.
+We will explore the universal overhead of the $\boldsymbol{q}$ obtained when applying off-the-shelf schemes (see Section~\ref{offtheshelf:sec}) to $\Zipf$ frequencies and to our datasets.